bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/README.md

 3. 1 Rotary Encoder.
 This is the one I used [PEC11R-4215K-S24](https://www.mouser.com/ProductDetail/652-PEC11R-4215K-S24)
 4. 1 OLED Screen.
 This is the one I used from [Amazon](https://www.amazon.com/dp/B01MQPQF24)
 5. 2 Leds (3mm Any Color).
 These are the one I used from [Amazon](https://www.amazon.com/dp/B07QXR5MZB)
-7. 2 Footswitches.
+6. 2 Footswitches.
 These are the ones I used from [Amazon](https://www.amazon.com/dp/B08TBTWDYV)
+7. 6 Knobs for the POTS.
+These are the ones I used from [LoveMySwitches](https://lovemyswitches.com/anodized-aluminum-knob-the-magpie-1-4-smooth-shaft-12-5mm-od/)
+8. 1 Knob for the Rotary Encoder.
+This is what I used from [Amazon](https://www.amazon.com/gp/product/B0829WGW42)
+9. 2 Led Holders (for the enclosure).
+These are the ones I used from [Amazon](https://www.amazon.com/gp/product/B083Q9QMN4)

 ## 4. Order the Assembled PCBs from JLCPCB